Average Cost of Car Insurance in New York for 2023

 Nearly 20 million people call New York home, and the state’s cost of living is one of the highest in the nation.

-In most states, minimum coverage is substantially cheaper, but the savings are much smaller in New York.
-The average cost of state-minimum coverage is $1,615 per year, a savings of just $103 compared to full insurance coverage.
+In most states, minimum coverage is substantially cheaper, but the savings are smaller in New York.
+The average cost of state-minimum coverage is still $1,615 per year.

 Avg. cost for full coverage Avg. cost for minimum coverage Cheapest insurance provider